Dolours Price

 Dolours Price (16 December 1950 – 23 January 2013) was a Provisional Irish Republican Army (IRA) volunteer.
 She grew up in an Irish republican family and joined the IRA in 1971.
-She was sent to jail for her role in the 1973 Old Bailey bombing, and released in 1981.
-In her later life, Price was a vocal opponent of the Irish peace process, Sinn Féin, and Gerry Adams.
+She was sent to jail for her role in the 1973 Old Bailey bombing and released in 1981.
+In her later life, Price was a vocal opponent of the Irish peace process, Sinn Féin and Gerry Adams.

 She married actor Stephen Rea in 1983; they divorced in 2003.

 Early life and education

 Dolours Price was born on 16 December 1950 in Belfast, Northern Ireland.
 She and her sister, Marian, also an IRA member, were the daughters of Albert Price, a prominent Irish republican and former IRA member from Belfast, and Christina (née Dolan), a member of Cumann na mBan.
 Both parents were imprisoned at different times.
 The name Dolours derives from the "dolours'" (sorrows) of the Virgin Mary; however, the family was not particularly religious.

 Christina's sister Bridie Dolan was blinded and lost both hands in an accident handling IRA explosives, and lived with the family.

-Dolours attended St Dominic's Grammar School on the Falls Road, a classmate of Mary Leneghan (later McAleese; later president of the Irish Republic, 1997–2011).
+Dolours attended St Dominic's Grammar School on the Falls Road, a classmate of Mary Leneghan (later McAleese; later President of Ireland, 1997–2011).
 She then qualified as a trainee teacher at St Mary's College, Belfast, in 1968.